curioswitch/curiostack/tools/gradle-plugins/gradle-grpc-api-plugin/README.md

 A highly opinionated plugin for defining GRPC APIs in a gradle project with minimal configuration.
 Adding the plugin to the package is enough to set up the protobuf gradle plugin to generate code, including GRPC stubs.
-A sescriptor set with docstrings is also generated for use in documentation services (e.g., armeria).
+A descriptor set with docstrings is also generated for use in documentation services (e.g., armeria).

 ## Usage